bcgov/nr-rec-resources/README.md

 ### Setting Up Metrics for a New Operation/Endpoint

-The `MetricsInterceptor` needs an `Operation` name to associate the metrics with a specific endpoint.
+The `ApiMetricsInterceptor` needs an `Operation` name to associate the metrics with a specific endpoint.

 1. **[Recommended] Custom Operation Name:** For better clarity or to decouple the metric name from potential code refactoring (like renaming a class or